jerishs8/snoop/README.en.md

 # The user can also launch the Snoop Project on the snoop command from anywhere in
 # the cli by creating an alias.
-$ printf "alias snoop='cd && cd snoop && python snoop.py'" >> .bashrc
+$ cd && printf "alias snoop='cd && cd snoop && python snoop.py'" >> .bashrc

 # The user can also run a quick check on the database of the site he is interested in,
 # without using the 'list-all' option, using the 'snoopcheck'command
-$ printf "alias snoopcheck='cd && cd snoop && printf 2 | python snoop.py --list-all | grep -i'" >> .bashrc
+$ cd && printf "alias snoopcheck='cd && cd snoop && printf 2 | python snoop.py --list-all | grep -i'" >> .bashrc
 # restart Termux.
 # NOTE_3!: to auto-open search results in an external web-browser, the user must specify the version
 # your Android (7, 8, 9, 10, etc.) in '~/snoop/config android.txt' (one line).
 The superstructure is a compromise between